Search

 FREQUENTLY ASKED QUESTIONS

-House Bill 602 was passed to take a major step forward in strengthening seafood transparency and consumer trust.
+The Seafood Labeling Law was amended by the legislature to take a major step forward in strengthening seafood transparency and consumer trust.
 This law is designed to help consumers make informed choices about the seafood they purchase and to support America’s domestic seafood industry by clearly identifying the source of seafood sold across the state of Mississippi.

 Beginning July 1, 2025, the new law requires labeling of either imported or domestic on all seafood and crawfish sold in Mississippi.
 This requirement applies to all vendors, including, but not limited to, wholesalers, processors, retailers (such as grocery stores and seafood markets), and food service establishments (such as restaurants and food trucks).

-HB602 amended Miss.
-Code Ann. §69-1-55 and provides that the Mississippi Department of Marine Resources (MDMR) and the Mississippi Department of Agriculture and Commerce (MDAC) will share regulatory oversight for compliance with the new law.
+Miss.
+Code Ann. §69-1-55 provides that the Mississippi Department of Marine Resources (MDMR) and the Mississippi Department of Agriculture and Commerce (MDAC) will share regulatory oversight for compliance with the new law

 “Seafood” means saltwater finfish, crustaceans, molluscan shellfish, and other forms of saltwater aquatic animal life where such aquatic animal life is intended for human consumption.
 The term seafood does not include catfish as defined in Miss.
 Code Ann. §69-7-605 or any other freshwater species.